Every will is double-checked by an in-house will expert.

 Provide us with your information, we take care of the rest.

-Make as many updates as you want for just £10 a year.
+Make as many updates as you want.

 Our company’s ethos is support over pressure.
 No fear tactics, no upsells.

 To make your will online, we need to know about your family and your wishes.
 This process is straight forward and takes about 15 minutes.

 No phone calls or house visits.
 Submit your information online and we take care of the rest.

 We are here for you every step of the way.
 If you have any questions you then you can call us or chat with us online.

 We will send you your completed will within 7 days so you can print it and then follow our instructions to make it legally binding.